DataDog/lading/README.md

 This program generates line oriented file content in a repeatable way as rapidly as possible.
 The goal is to provide stable input to programs that track line content and to do so at scale.
+Line content is not guaranteed to be sourced from quality randomness.

 ## Basic Operation